freeradical13/freeradical13.github.io/index.md

 #### Respiratory Chain

 The [Respiratory Chain][] uses the electron carriers NADH and FADH<sub>2</sub> produced by Glycolysis and the Citric Acid Cycle to drive an electron transport chain that generates ATP.
-The electron transport chain is made of Complexes I through IV in the membrane, each of which are made of various proteins and prosthetic groups made of cofactors and coenzymes.
+The electron transport chain is made of Complexes I through IV in a membrane, each of which are made of various proteins and prosthetic groups made of cofactors and coenzymes.

 Steps of the Respiratory Chain: